Step 1. Your Online Application

 All in-person students at commuter and residential locations must have health insurance through a US-based insurance company.
 Please see the Policies and Services page for details.

-Note: Johns Hopkins’ COVID-19-related policies are updated regularly and requirements for in-person Engineering Innovation students for summer 2023 will be posted here by February 2023.
-Please check back.
+Note: The Johns Hopkins Engineering Innovation Pre-College Programs’ COVID-19-related policies are updated regularly with requirements for in-person Engineering Innovation students for summer 2024.

 JOIN US!